93 Small Business CyberSecurity Guide

-1. Don’t have time to look at every vulnerability discovered in some part of the world.
-Stay updated one the ones that matter the most for your website.
+1. Don’t have time to look at every vulnerability discovered in some parts of the world.
+Stay updated on the ones that matter the most for your website.
 You can also subscribe to the bulletin.
-For simplified breakdown and effects of application security issues, you should subscribe to the
+For a simplified breakdown and effects of application security issues, you should subscribe to the

-2. It acts like the complete application security solution with your own dedicated team to find and solve the problem.
+2. It acts as the complete application security solution with your own dedicated team to find and solve the problem.

 3. Free Plan: Free trial for 14-days gives a complete idea of how it works.
 That’s like $1500 worth of usage, 70+ hours or expert support, and no obligation to pay or buy.